CAPTAIN OLIVIA O WYATT is an award-winning filmmaker, TV producer, writer and USCG certified captain (50-Ton Master).

 Olivia spent five years as a multimedia journalist for Magnum Photos and has produced series for Viceland, NBC, Magnum Photos, ATTN: and Lifetime.
 Her work has been highlighted by the Wall Street Journal, New York Times, and BBC.

-As a writer she has been featured in The Thieving Magpie, Trips (anthology) and performed live at the Curiosity Preservation Society.
-Olivia currently lives aboard her 34 ft. sailboat, Juniper, and has over 6,000 nautical miles of offshore sailing experience.
+As a writer she has been featured in The Thieving Magpie and performed live at the Curiosity Preservation Society.
+Many of her short stories recently appeared in an anthology called Trips (Bambaz press).

 She was born and bred in Little Rock, Arkansas and has traveled to more than 25 countries in search of passionate storytelling and adventure.

 JUNIPER is a 34 ft.
 Ta Shing Panda.
 She was born in 1984 to a shipyard in Taiwan.
 Her parents are Bob Perry & Gary Grant and her sister ship is the Baba.
 Juniper is a cutter rig with a keel the size of Texas.
 Her interior cabin is dressed in rainbows and when she sails she sings.